The Life Righting Collective (LRC) is a South African NPO with two main aims:

 We run courses most months of the year, depending on demand.
 Our course calendar and booking information can be found here.

-We intend to publish a printed anthology on a chosen theme once a year.
-The first anthology: This Is How It Is will be published in April 2018.
-Our call for submissions normally goes out mid-year.
-Check the Writing and Shop sections of our website for submission and publication information.
+We intend to publish a printed anthology once a year.
+The first anthology: This Is How It Is was published in April 2018.

 One reason for setting up the Life Righting Collective as an NPO is to raise funds to sponsor places on our courses for those who cannot afford to pay for them.
 This we have successfully done to date in Cape Town, Barrydale, Port Elizabeth and Nieu Bethesda.
 Sponsored places are available on all courses, but do depend on paying participants subsidising those places sufficiently.
 Please go to our course calendar for further details on costs and booking information.